Computer model locks in Vikings vs. Seahawks picks, score prediction, SGP for NFL Week 13

-Vikings vs. Seahawks: Where to watch NFL Week 13, score prediction, betting odds, sportsbook promos, SGP picks
+Seahawks vs. Vikings: Where to watch NFL Week 13, score prediction, betting odds, sportsbook promos, SGP picks

 How to bet Minnesota Vikings vs. Seattle Seahawks in NFL Week 13 action

 Kickoff from Lumen Field is set for 4:05 p.m.
-ET on FOX.
-The Seahawks are 11.5-point favorites, according to the latest Vikings vs. Seahawks odds.
-The over/under for total points scored is 41.
+ET.
+The Seahawks are 12-point favorites, according to the latest Vikings vs. Seahawks odds.
+The over/under for total points scored is 41.5, down two from the opening line.
 Before making any Vikings vs. Seahawks picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Vikings vs. Seahawks at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: